matthewjagiela/uFail/README.md

 uFail started in objective-c with XIB files and later made the migration to Swift and Storyboards.

 uFail is now legacy meaning I will not be updating it anymore unless there is something required to make it run, feel free to browse the code that makes it run even though it might be a little messy.

+To run - You'll need to CD into the project folder and run a cocoapods install.
+Then open the workspace and build in simulator.